SF-TAP/SF-TAP.github.io/_posts/2015-11-21-use-example-analyzers.markdown

 # Flow Abstraction Interfaces

 SF-TAP flow abstractor provides flow abstraction interfaces by using UNIX domain socket.
-If you run it, there are files in the directory as follows.
+If you run it, there are files in a directory as follows.

     $ cd /tmp/sf-tap
     $ ls -R